-Mr Wee Shuo Siong Milton (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body permanently or temporarily enjoining him from engaging in any type obusiness practice or activity? (j) Whether he has ever, to his knowledge been concerned with the managemen or conduct, in Singapore or elsewhere, o the affairs of:- (i) any corporation which has been investigated for a breach of any law or regulatory requiremen governing corporations in Singapore or elsewhere; or (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requiremen governing such entities in Singapore or elsewhere; or (iii) any business trust which has beer investigated for a breach of any law or regulatory requiremen governing business trusts in Singapore or elsewhere; or (iv) any entity or business trus which has been investigated fo a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity obusiness trust? (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+Mr Wee Shuo Siong Milton (i) of a cour perr him ther he has ever been the subject ny order, judgment or ruling of any rt, tribunal or governmental body, nanently or temporarily enjoining from engaging in any type of ness practice or activity?
+No (j) beer or co ther he has ever, to his knowledge, n concerned with the management onduct, in Singapore or elsewhere, of affairs of:- No (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a was onnection with any matter occurring rising during that period when he so concerned with the entity or ness trust? (k) of a or o been warn of S auth or s ether he has been the subject any current or past investigation disciplinary proceedings, or has n reprimanded or issued any ning, by the Monetary Authority ingapore or any other regulatory pority, exchange, professional body government agency, whether in apore or elsewhere?
+No

-Mr Wee Shuo Siong Milton Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
+Mr Wee Shuo Siong Milton Disclosure applicable to the appointment of I Director only Any prior experience as a director of a listed company?
 Not applicable as this is for re-election of a director.
 If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).